18 Billing Cycles Intro APR | Best for Bank of America customers

 Although you won’t be able to redeem for other cash back options like gift cards, merchandise or travel — as you can with issuers like Chase these aren’t typically the most practical options for cash back anyway.

-In order to redeem for a qualifying Merrill 529 account credit, you’ll need to have at least $25 in cash rewards.
+In order to redeem cash rewards for a qualifying Merrill 529 account credit, you’ll need to have at least $25 in cash rewards.
 Automatic redemptions are also available starting at $25, but only for eligible Bank of America account direct deposits and contributions to non-529 Merrill accounts.

 As with most cash back cards, each percentage point of your cash back rate will earn you 1 cent per dollar of your purchase.
 That means you’ll earn 1.5 cents per dollar spent with the Unlimited Cash card.

 Bank of America Preferred Rewards members will earn slightly more per dollar spent based on which tier they qualify for in the Preferred Rewards program.
-With the Unlimited Cash Rewards card, Preferred Rewards member rates can be either 1.87 cents, 2.25 cents or 2.62 cents per dollar spent, instead of the base 1.5 cents.
+With the Unlimited Cash Rewards card, Preferred Rewards member rates can be either 1.87 cents, 2.25 cents or 2.62 cents per dollar spent instead of the base 1.5 cents.

 Bank of America cards typically don’t carry a heavy roster of benefits outside of Visa card features, but the Preferred Rewards and BankAmeriDeals programs can sprinkle a bit more cash back onto your spending.

-Perhaps the most valuable benefit with Bank of America credit cards is the boosted rewards rate you’ll earn if you’re eligible to become a Preferred Rewards member.
+Perhaps the most valuable benefit of Bank of America credit cards is the boosted rewards rate you’ll earn if you’re eligible to become a Preferred Rewards member.
 By keeping a certain minimum three-month average balance across your Bank of America accounts, you may automatically qualify for one of three status levels that award you a bevy of banking benefits, including a 25 to 75 percent rewards rate bonus on your Bank of America credit card:

 These two exclusive benefits come with all Bank of America credit cards.
 BankAmeriDeals is the issuer’s limited-time offer program, similar to Amex Offers or Chase Offers, which lets you activate promotional offers in your account to get an extra 5 to 15 percent cash back at participating merchants (like select restaurants).
 You’ll also be able to earn “coins” that unlock higher reward offers for regularly using the program.